TStupariu/vboard-thesis/Licenta.md

 One advantage and feature that makes Ruby on Rails stand out from other frameworks and helps in creating a really agile development environment is its convention over configuration philosophy.
 This is a software design paradigm that aims to reduce the amount of tedious decisions a developer has to take in order to increase the time allocated for developing actually important features.
 This way, a lot of things like views, controllers and models aren't tied together using import statements, dependency injection or other techniques.
 Instead, they are connected through naming conventions.
-These conventions will speed up development, keep the code concise and readable and most important, these conventions allow you an easy navigation inside your application.
+These conventions will speed up development, keep the code concise and readable and most important, these conventions allow developers to easily navigate within the application.
 [12]

 > Not only does the transfer of configuration to convention free us from deliberation, it also provides a lush field to grow deeper abstractions.
 If we can depend on a Person class mapping to people table, we can use that same inflection to map an association declared as has_many :people to look for a Person class.
 The power of good conventions is that they pay dividends across a wide spectrum of use.
 >